boyoon-c/memory-game/README.md

 # Memory Game
-A description of your game.
-Background info about why you chose the game is a nice touch.

 ## Description of the game
 The rule of the game is simple.
 Players should find a match from the cards.
 A player who finds the most matches wins.